 Try something different this Shrove Tuesday with this beautifully vibrant pancake recipe.
 These spelt pancakes have a delicious sweet and nutty flavour.
 Serve them with a cardamom and clementine syrup and fresh pomegranate seeds for a fruity Pancake Day dish.

-Put the sugar, juice from two clementines, 100ml (3 1/2fl oz) water and the cardamom seeds in a small pan.
-Slowly bring to the boil then simmer for 10 minutes.
+- Put the sugar, juice from two clementines, 100ml water and the cardamom seeds in a small pan.
+Slowly bring to the boil then simmer for 10 mins.
 Remove from the heat and strain.
 Discard the cardamom seeds.

 See more Pancake Day recipes